elicharlese/millennium/src/millennium-codegen/README.md

 ## The `millennium-codegen` crate
 This crate:
 - Embeds, hashes, and compresses assets, including icons for the app and the system tray.
-- Parses `.millenniumrc` at compile time and generates configuration to be used by the rest of Millennium.
+- Parses the Millennium config file at compile time and generates configuration to be used by the rest of Millennium.

 ## Learn more